hackle/blog-rust/raw/generics-keep-it-generic.md

 This is great, defensive code.
 However, thanks to be magic in `Map`, the defensiveness here is rendered useless, and a lot of flowers will be sent to non-existent, nameless `Person`s.

-## Dynamic typing
+## Dynamic typing is no exemption

 One of the biggest misunderstanding is parametric polymorphism only applies to statically-typed languages, this is underestimation of the worst kind.
-It's true that generics make it "in the face", but knowing when to apply and stick to "generic for all" should be on our minds, no matter the languages being used.
+It's true that types make it "in the face", but sticking to "generic for all" when applicable is valuable advice in general, no matter what language.

 The most famous counter-example would have to be `promise` in JavaScript.
-Simply put,
+Simply put in TypeScript,

 - To construct a `Promise<T>`, we use `promise.resolve<T>(value: T)`, which should apply to all types (remember, it's `forall.
 T`)
-- if `T` can be ANYTHING, it can also be `Promise<T>`, so to construct `Promise<Promise<T>>`, we can write `promise.resolve(promise.resolve(value: T))`.
+- if `T` can be ANYTHING, it's fair to pick `Promise<T>`, so to construct `Promise<Promise<T>>`, we can write `promise.resolve(promise.resolve(value: T))`.

 This is no mind-bender, it's just one level of nesting.
 Let's see how it plays out.